 STEVE INSKEEP, HOST:

 Bad planning plus a tough economy left many states struggling to pay retirement and health benefits to public workers.
-New Jersey was behind on its payments for years before Governor Chris Christie pushed public pension reform in 2011.
+New Jersey was behind on its payments for years before Gov. Chris Christie pushed public pension reform in 2011.
 Now the governor is calling for another round of reform, saying the system is still broken.
 Here's Jessica Gould of member station WNYC.

-JESSICA GOULD, BYLINE: In his budget address, Governor Christie called public employee pensions and health benefits entitlements that are eating up nearly all the new spending in the state and he said it's time for reform.
+JESSICA GOULD, BYLINE: In his budget address, Gov. Christie called public employee pensions and health benefits entitlements that are eating up nearly all the new spending in the state and he said it's time for reform.
 Again.

 (SOUNDBITE OF SPEECH)

 GOULD: For decades, Republicans and Democrats alike opted to pay only a portion of what they owed to the pension system or nothing at all.
 When Christie took office, state and local governments owed about $50 billion to the fund.
 He skipped a payment too.
 Then he teamed up with the Senate president, a Democrat and former ironworker, to push reforms.

 They came up with a compromise, promising to pay more into the system - bit by bit over time.
 In return they'd bump up the retirement age, get rid of cost of living adjustments, and require workers to pay more for their health and retirement benefits.